 SLC is the perfect fit to help us understand how best we deal with these issues and put in place a plan to develop the Centre further, building on the £3 million of capital improvements the Trust has already delivered since 2000.”

 To support the Trust on its journey it is asking its users and the community at large to help shape its future by completing a short online survey that can be accessed via its website: www.carnbrealeisurecentre.co.uk

 The Trust is also looking for additional Trustees to join its Board, particularly with skills and experience in the health sector and local government.

 Colin Rowe, Chairman of the Board of Trustees said:

-“It’s an exciting time for new Trustees to join the team, the day to day operations are in good health and we have a strong focus on mapping out the future, we’d would love to hear from prospective Trustees who feel they can add value and support the Trust through its next steps.”
+“It’s an exciting time for new Trustees to join the team, the day-to-day operations are in good health and we have a strong focus on mapping out the future, we would love to hear from prospective Trustees who feel they can add value and support the Trust through its next steps.”